It certainly has been a challenging time and we look to the future in anticipation of better times ahead for all of us.

 Corrections are exceedingly difficult to predict with any accuracy as to timing.
 It is understood by experienced investors that rarely, if ever, are corrections initiated by over-valuation alone.
 When asked in a television interview about this, Jonathan Golub, Head of Quantitative Strategy at Credit Suisse responded that forecasting a correction because of market valuation is like going to the doctor and being told that because you’ve been in such good health for so long, you’re due to get sick.
 Corrections almost always involve some unexpected triggering event and tend to recover over shorter time frames than many foresee.
 Given this, many insightful investors choose to look at corrections as buying opportunities, occasions to rebalance to a target allocation, or a time to stay put… rather than times to sell or exit markets.

-The late Jack Bogle (Founder of The Vanguard Group), when was asked years ago for his advice to investors in light of the [then] current market volatility, responded…
+Years ago, the late Jack Bogle (founder of The Vanguard Group), when was asked for his advice to investors in light of the [then] current market volatility, responded…

 “My rule — and it’s good only about 99% of the time, so I have to be careful here — when these crises come along, the best rule you can possibly follow is not ‘Don’t stand there, do something,’ but ‘Don’t do something, stand there!’”Jack Bogle